arc64/www.tecks.co.nz/data-processing/4b-copy-data/Origin/Importantlearningandteachingevents/Thelearningoutcomeshiddeninsidecurriculumgoals/Theskillsinvolvedinlearningtowrite/Learninghowtoplancomposeproofreadandreviseinvariousgenres/index.md

 ---
+has_children: false
 layout: default
+nav_order: 7
-title: "Learning how to plan, compose, proof read and revise in various genres "
+title: 'Learning how to plan, compose, proof read and revise in various genres '
-nav_order: Learninghowtoplancomposeproofreadandreviseinvariousgenres
-has_children: false
 ---
 # Learning how to plan, compose, proof read and revise in various genres